 A Joint Venture Model is one where an international entity enters into a joint venture with a local entity to create a new entity which acts as a master franchisee.
 This Master Franchise takes care of the operations of the international brand in the country.
 The local partner has a deep understanding of the country and of its consumers, in addition to this, they also provide real estate to the international brand.
 With the constructive and substantial help from the master franchisee, the international brand can scale faster in the country.
 A Master Franchise can operate in a similar way wherein they can open its own outlet or can have an agreement with a sub-franchise which will open outlets.

 There is a new trend in the industry wherein International brands are entering into joint Venture with a private equity/Venture Capital firm, rather than the business houses in India.
 For example, Burger King entered into a joint venture with Everstone Capital, a private equity firm to enter India and scale across the entire geography.

 Controlling the quality across all the outlets are a major problem in Franchising, not only in terms of the product but also in terms of service, ambience.
+You can overcome this problem by using a robust restaurant franchise management software.
 All the Franchises must follow certain basic brand rules so that the customer expectation is never broken.
 Hence, the power of the franchisees must be limited but not restricted.
 They should be given the power to act immediately if things go wrong and afterwards they can inform the brand.

 Hope after reading this, you have garnered knowledge about the various types of Franchises that are available that will help you to run a Fast Food Franchise in the best possible manner!